No booking fees on the app

 Which train companies operate the Brighton to Leeds route?

-The Brighton to Leeds route is operated by CrossCountry.
+The Brighton to Leeds route is operated by Thameslink.
 For any journey, the easiest way to find the operator is to search for your route on this page.
 The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities